Gabon votes on post-coup constitutional referendum – DW – 11/15/2024

 Former Gabonese President Ali Bongo had been set to extend his presidential tenure into a third term when the putsch occurred.

-The Bongo family first held the reins of power when Ali Bongo's father, Omar, became president in 1967.
-Ali took control in 2009 after the death of Omar, who had ruled Gabon for 41 years.
+The Bongo family first took the reins of power when Bongo's father, Omar, became president in 1967.
+Ali took control in 2009 after the death of Omar, who ruled Gabon for 41 years.

 Unpacking the proposed constitution